Cobots: A beginner’s guide to collaborative robots

 Sensors and safety features

-Most Cobots are designed with ergonomics in mind, using lightweight materials, and have rounded edges.
-This means that even if they come in contact with a person, there is a reduced risk of injury.
+Most cobots are designed with ergonomics in mind, using lightweight materials, and have rounded edges.
+If they come in contact with someone, there’s usually less risk of injury.

-These are some of the sensors and safety measures in Cobots:
+These are some of the sensors and safety measures for cobots:

-• Force and torque sensors detect and measure the force and torque applied by or to the Cobot, enabling it to regulate its strength and respond to unexpected resistance or obstacles.
+• Force and torque sensors detect and measure the force and torque applied by or to the cobot, enabling it to regulate strength and respond to unexpected resistance or obstacles.

-• Vision systems like cameras and advanced imaging sensors provide spatial awareness, allowing Cobots to perform complex tasks like quality inspection or object recognition.
+• Vision systems like cameras and advanced imaging sensors provide spatial awareness, allowing robots to perform complex tasks like quality inspection or object recognition.

-• Emergency stop buttons to halt operations immediately if a hazardous situation is detected.
+• Emergency stop buttons can halt operations immediately if a hazardous situation is detected.

 • Pressure-sensitive, responsive skins that detect contact and stop movement to prevent injury.